Code-Institute-Submissions/mtopircean-project2/README.md

 Issues identified where related to contrast and label missing on several input fields.
 Corrections done where:
   * Changed color scheme in order to increase contrast.
-  * Added labels and formated them in order to remove their visibility.
+  * Added labels and formatted them in order to remove their visibility.
     An issue remains if you select all of the items in the page(drag over page elements or using CTRL+A) where the labels can be seen as present but hidden:

     ![Alt text](/readme/testing/hidden-labels.jpg)